ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 With mackerel season almost over, his chances of making a good catch are slim.
 After paying for gas, he will most likely lose money on today’s venture.

 If nothing else, at least he’ll be able to send some of his signature Snapchats.
 His friends receive videos of him jamming out in the car on his early drives almost daily — energy drink in hand.
 His job description on Facebook summarizes his straightforward, yet humorous perspective.
 It reads, “Killing animals at Atlantic Ocean.”
-His winning sense of humor helps him endure the demanding work of his profession.
+His sense of humor helps him endure the demanding work of his profession.

 “If I had to describe him in one word, I’d say he’s a badass,” said Luis Muniz, Balasis’ friend of nearly 10 years.
 “He’s the hardest worker I know.”